HTML Forms & Input Basics: Building User Input Forms

 Difficulty: Beginner

-2. Why HTML Forms Matter
+2. Why Forms Matter

 3. Basic Syntax or Core Idea